 The Emperor: The seat of supreme power in the Empire, the one who sits upon it is seen as the unquestioned ruler.
-Currently filled by one of the oldest rulers in history Emperor Cassius Magnus with an eldest son, the rightful heir, who has gone missing and twins (one male, one female) too young for the throne.
-Considered by many to be obdurate in his own survival, this unique position has left the Empire in a tumultuous state politically.
-Though its power remains uncontested and unquestioned, the fate of the Empire going forward depends largely on who ends up on the throne after Emperor Cassius.
+Currently filled by one of the oldest rulers in history Emperor Cassius Magnus with a son, the rightful heir, who he has disowned and twins too young for the throne.
+Considered by many to be refusing to die or be killed, this unique position has left the Empire in a tumultuous state politically.
+Though its power remains uncontested and unquestioned, the fate of it going forward depends largely on who ends up on the throne after Emperor Cassius.

 The Great Mages: With the exploration of Myst research handled predominately by Magi, a council was needed in which to hold the community to a standard.
 This included the schools within the city limits as well as those not in the capital.
 The mages elected to represent their kin were given the title of Great Mages as they had demonstrated control of the Myst far beyond what is seen as normal, and in doing so, have overcome the temptation of falling under its over-worldly influences.
 They have long since been the backbone of the Old Empire's monstrous strength, coming to fight their battles whenever called upon.
 However, due to the Empire's stagnation, there has been talk of them saying they should be the ones to rule.